PayString/rfcs/src/spec/payid-easy-checkout.md

 1. PayID Easy Checkout Discovery
 2. PayID Easy Checkout URL Assembly

-The result of the protocol is a URL, which can be used by sending clients to complete a payment.

 ## PayID Easy Checkout Discovery
 PayID Easy Checkout extends [PAYID-DISCOVERY][] by defining a new link in the PayID metadata JRD returned by a PayID Discovery query.
-This link, defined in section (TODO: link to jrd section) of this specification, includes the PayID Easy Checkout URI Template representing a resource on the wallet which can be used to complete a payment.
+This link, defined in section (TODO: link to jrd section) of this specification, includes the PayID Easy Checkout URL representing a resource on the wallet which can be used to complete a payment.

-E-commerce merchants who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery server to obtain a PayID Easy Checkout URI Template.
+E-commerce merchants who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery server to obtain a PayID Easy Checkout URL.
 Digital wallets and PayID server operators who wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in section (TODO: link to jrd section) of this paper in all PayID Easy Checkout Discovery responses.

 E-commerce merchants SHOULD implement fallback measures to complete a checkout flow if a user's wallet does not support PayID Easy Checkout.

-The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout URI Template.
+The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout URL.

 ### Step 1: Assemble PayID Easy Checkout Discovery URL
 The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][], and is